waggle-sensor/beehive-external/update-node-info/README.md

 This used to be run on beehive1 and pulled directly from the mysql database.
 It's now using the beehive nodes API instead now that we've migrated mysql.
 Note: The beehive nodes API is still restricted to inside MCS - if it were public, this endpoint may not be needed at all.

-It's not being run by waggle@terra.mcs.anl.gov as a cronjob:
+It's now being run by waggle@terra.mcs.anl.gov as a cronjob:

 ```txt
 * * * * * /usr/bin/python3 /home/waggle/update-node-info.py